DaFuqs/StarrySkies/README.md

 Close to 0, 0 will always be a wooden sphere, so if you want to start in the Starry Sky go ahead!

+**WARNING:** Due to how custom dimensions are currently implemented by Mojang custom dimensions are only loaded after the second server start!

 ## Screenshots